ssmahanti/Seismicity_Southern_Puna_Plateau/magnitude/readme.md

 ## 2. Calculate Magnitude:

+1. The *calc_mag.py* script is obtained and modified from https://github.com/Dal-mzhang/REAL.git
-1. Modify the paths in *calc_mag.py* as required.
+2. Modify the paths in *calc_mag.py* as required.
-2. Run *calc_mag.sh* to calculate the magnitude.
+3. Run *calc_mag.sh* to calculate the magnitude.
 It requires the actual SAC data and phase files from REAL associator.
-3. Calculated magnitudes are listed in *puna_mag_real_v5.txt*
+4. Calculated magnitudes are listed in *puna_mag_real_v5.txt*

 ## 3. Make Catalog: